 - Research Opportunities

-Students as Scholars (OSCAR) is a program that supports undergraduate success by encouraging a culture of scholastic inquiry through student research and creative activities.
+The Office of Student Scholarship, Creative Activities and Research (OSCAR) supports undergraduate success by encouraging a culture of scholastic inquiry through student research and creative activities.

 The School of Business has a strong commitment to our students and their success.
 Many of our student organizations offer tutoring services.